-For large, more complex systems, a company will need more Divisions to keep things organized, because the organization keeps things simple.
+For large, more complex systems, a company will need more Divisions to keep SMS data organized.
+Divisions reduce data complexity.

-Without divisions in a larger company, the top level management could easily be overwhelmed by so many issues filtering to the top.
-This logically occurs because there are many more hazard issues to address in larger companies, especially those with healthy reporting cultures.
+Without divisions in a larger company, the top-level management could easily be overwhelmed by so many issues filtering to the top.
+This logically occurs because there are many more reported safety issues to address in larger companies, especially those with healthy reporting cultures.

 How Are Departments and Divisions Different?